 - Criminal Investigations,

 The Field Services Bureau has many functions.
 Chief among these is providing uniformed patrol throughout the City of Albuquerque by way of six police substations.
-The bureau also oversees Open Space, Search and Rescue, Crime Prevention and the Police Chaplains.
+The Special Operations Division and the Metro Traffic Division are also part of Field Services.